asamorini/goodreads.utility/README.md

 * reviews
    * filter to show only italian ones
 * bookshelves viewer
-   * load more ajax pages simultaneously
    * filters
       * add "search book" text field to filter on title\author
       * add "reset filters (show all)" button
-      * years filter: opacity year if 0 books
    * books column
       * click to sort
    * bookshelves list
-      * add input configuration field in order to exclude from list bookshelves that starts\ends\contains some characters, ex for my library all shelves that starts with "p_"
-      * tooltip on every shelf with the number books read on every year
       * tree representation\aggregation, ex for my library
          * g-Genre 999
             * Art 150